Different Types of AI Agents That Power the Modern Systems

 GitHub Blog reports developers using GitHub Copilot code 55% faster and improved productivity.

-f.
 Security Agents

 These agents are used to monitor cybersecurity threats, prevent fraud, and improve data protection across industries like banking, healthcare, etc.